 Did You Know?

-If you are uncomfortable at your workstation the 4 minute video below demonstrates how to properly adjust your workstation equipment to greatly improve ergonomics.
+If you are uncomfortable at your workstation, the below 4 minute video demonstrates how to properly adjust your workstation equipment to greatly improve ergonomics.